-“Deka works at a sushi restaurant.
-She wants me to know that and tells me she wants to come off as vulnerable as possible.
+Deka works at a sushi restaurant.
+They want me to know that and they tell me they want to come off as vulnerable as possible.

 “My name is Deka, I am a first generation Somali-American fashion designer creating one-off custom pieces under the name Provocant Yute.”

 The mix playing in the background switches from bombastic to relaxed, each track backing up Deka’s narration of life lessons; their affinity for Sega Bodega and not taking themself too seriously.